dmlc/dmlc.github.io/_posts/2017-10-11-rnn-bucket-mxnet-R.md

 Word representation can be visualized by looking at the assigned weights in any of the embedding dimensions.
 Here, we look simultaneously at the two embeddings learnt in the LSTM model.

 ![](https://raw.githubusercontent.com/dmlc/web-data/master/mxnet/blog_mxnet_R_rnn_bucket/embed-1.png)

+Since the model attempts to predict the sentiment, it's no surprise that the 2 dimensions into which each word is projected appear correlated with words' polarity.
+Positive words are associated with lower X1 values ("great", "excellent"), while the most negative words appear at the far right ("terrible", "worst").
+By representing words of similar meaning with features of values, embedding much facilitates the remaining classification task for the network.

 Inference on test data
 ----------------------